 Chocolate Protein Cookies

-Just an FYI, I will tailor some of the recipes from above to fit in my macros, but for the most part, these are all the recipes I plan to use all week for my whole family.
+Fitting my Macros: I tailor some of the recipes from above to fit in my macros, but for the most part, these are all the recipes I plan to use all week for my whole family.
 I usually eat 4- 5 times a day with 1 meal being a protein shake and drinking a TON of water.
-In addition, I will add different things to my meals throughout the day to meat my macro needs such as sweet potatoes, brown rice, etc.
+In addition, I will add different things to my meals throughout the day to meet my macro needs such as sweet potatoes, brown rice, hard-boiled eggs, etc.

-For the girls, I will build their plates with the recipes I create along with adding apple sauce, cheese, fruit, rice or other chopped veggies I have on hand.
+Kid’s Meals: I build their plates with the recipes I create along with adding apple sauce, cheese, fruit, rice, or other chopped veggies I have on hand.

 Thank you for all of your resources for a balanced lifestyle!
 Excited to get back on track.